 Like everyone else, teachers love it when their students pay attention and remember the things they like.
 My mother was very into “Star Trek,” and one of her most cherished gifts was a Spock Christmas ornament.
 It was less about the gift itself than how touched she felt that her student put thought into getting her something personal.
 Teachers report these more personal gifts are the most cherished and remembered because they’re thoughtful.

 25. A Trinket From Their Favorite Fandom

 While this entire article has been a caution against buying teachers useless trinkets, when it’s something that specifically relates to their interests, the thought that went into it is especially moving.

-For example, if your child’s teacher is always working “Star Wars” references into their math problems, a Millenium Falcon book light is just the thing.
+For example, if your child’s teacher is always working “Star Wars” references into their math problems, an R2D2 book light is just the thing.
 Or if they got your child into reading by introducing them to “Harry Potter,” one of the illustrated editions is a lovely gift.

 Do some detective work and quiz your child on what their teacher likes.
 It takes a little work, but the effort is both fun and well worth it.

 If your child knows their teacher loves spending their downtime with a favorite hobby — like knitting, painting, or golfing — go with a gift that will help them enjoy it during their holiday break.
 Think: a bowl for holding their yarn, a set of paints or brushes, or some golf balls signed or decorated by your child using a permanent marker.